mnit-rtmc/iris/docs/alerts.md

 In the US, the system operated by the Federal Emergency Management Agency (FEMA) is called Integrated Public Alert and Warning System [IPAWS].
-Use of this system requires access to the IPAWS Open Platform for Emergency Networks (IPAWS-OPEN) which must be approved by FEMA.
+Use of this system requires access to the IPAWS Open Platform for Emergency Networks (IPAWS-OPEN), which must be approved by FEMA.
 This system was largely designed to post messages relating to weather alerts issued by the National Weather Service, however it is possible to use the system to post information for other alert types in IRIS by creating the proper [alert configuration].